Our Founder’s Story

 — Corey & Brittany Buckner

-The Lord gave me, Corey, the phrase Always Endure to be my battle cry just before I began treatment for Stage 2a Hodgkin’s Lymphoma (cancer) in 2013.
+The Lord gave me (Corey) the phrase Always Endure to be my battle cry just before I began treatment for Stage 2a Hodgkin’s Lymphoma cancer in 2013.
 I knew treatment would be extremely difficult, yet I was determined to never give up!
 Though treatment days were very hard on my body, I endured, clinging to my Lord and His daily deposits of grace and strength.
-My girlfriend and soon-to-be fiancé, Brittany, was my primary caregiver during this difficult season.
-She gave me the best care, taking me to chemotherapy treatments while simultaneously pursuing her RN BSN degree.
-When I was declared to be in remission in 2014, I was debt free from all treatment expenses, which FAR exceeded $100,000.
+My girlfriend, Brittany, was my primary caregiver during this difficult season (she became my fiancé after my first round of chemotherapy).
+Brittany provided me the best care I could ever receive.
+She took me to chemotherapy treatments, helped get me settled afterwards at my house, and was there for me throughout this season.
+I was declared to be in remission in 2014 after we returned from our honeymoon, and we were debt free from all treatment expenses, which FAR exceeded $100,000.
 This was only possible because the Lord provided through members of our community who had come together to cover every need I had throughout the many months of cancer treatment.
+Our wonderful home town was there for us over and over, not only financially but also by delivering meals to my house, driving me to work when I was too tired to drive myself, and mowing my grass during treatments weeks.

 1st round of Chemo